raulsierra97/flutterFirstApp/README.md

 # flutter_app

-Simple project with three tabs:
+Simple Flutter app with three tabs:
 + An infinite list of random generated names
 + A map obtained through the Google Maps API
 + A list of images